publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stIII/ch301/schI/m__us_usc_t52_s30102.md

     (e) __Principal and additional campaign committees; designations, status of candidate, authorized committees, etc.__

         (1) Each candidate for Federal office (other than the nominee for the office of Vice President) shall designate in writing a political committee in accordance with paragraph (3) to serve as the principal campaign committee of such candidate.
 Such designation shall be made no later than 15 days after becoming a candidate.
 A candidate may designate additional political committees in accordance with paragraph (3) to serve as authorized committees of such candidate.
-Such designation shall be in writing and filed with the principal campaign committee of such candidate in accordance with subsection (f)(1) of this section.
+Such designation shall be in writing and filed with the principal campaign committee of such candidate in accordance with subsection (f)(1).

         (2) Any candidate described in paragraph (1) who receives a contribution, or any loan for use in connection with the campaign of such candidate for election, or makes a disbursement in connection with such campaign, shall be considered, for purposes of this Act, as having received the contribution or loan, or as having made the disbursement, as the case may be, as an agent of the authorized committee or committees of such candidate.